nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/deployment-considerations.md

 The Sync Gateway logs will give us further detail around the issue itself and the health of your environment.

-Sync Gateway 1.3.x includes a command line utility 'sgcollect\_info' that provides us with detailed statistics for a specific node.
-Run sgcollect_info on each node individually, not on all simultaneously.
+Sync Gateway 1.3.x includes a command line utility `sgcollect_info` that provides us with detailed statistics for a specific node.
+Run `sgcollect_info` on each node individually, not on all simultaneously.

 Example usage: